THE MUSIC

 THE INSTRUMENTS-About Aeolus Instruments

 Cyntia also designed, cut and inlaid several guitar headstock and fret boards for Mr. Foye’s handmade classical and Flamenco guitars.
-Mr. Foye added the ukulele (including the concert, tenor, and baritone models) to his instrument-making repertoire in about 2006, and now resides in Bellflower, CA.
+Mr. Foye added the ukulele (including the concert, tenor, and baritone models) to his instrument-making repertoire in about 2006.
+Mr. Foye retired from instrument making in 2022 and resides in Hemet, CA.

 A little more about Dale E. Foye...

 This experience was to boost his guitar building to another level and Mr. Foye, as his apprentice, would greatly benefit.
 In 1980, Mr. Foye met Ruth Barrett and Cyntia Smith, both professional fretted dulcimer players, songwriters, and singers.
 Because of their need for a top quality instrument, Mr. Foye added the fretted dulcimer to his work.
 From 1980 to 1985, Mr. Foye managed the "World of Strings" and in 1983 he formed, in partnership with Cyntia Smith, "Aeolus Instruments".
-After 1985 to present, he has been a full time luthier residing in the city of Westminster, CA
+From 1985 to 2022, he has been a full time luthier, making classical and Flamenco guitars, Aeolus Dulcimers, and ukuleles.
+In addition to the standard range, his Aeolus Dulcimers included soprano, baritone, and bass models, as well as chromatic dulcimers.

 The "Dulcimer Players News" did a cover article on Mr. Foye and his work in 1989.
 The "Musician" magazine in 1990 ran a special guitar issue called, "the Whole Guitar Book," where Mr. Foye was listed by Beverly Maher, owner of the "Guitar Salon" in New York city, as one of "America's 17 Finest classical Guitar makers".
 Mr. Foye has sold his instruments privately as well as through Beverly Maher's "Guitar Salon" on the East coast and the "World of Strings" on the West coast.

-Recently the virtuoso flamenco guitarist Guillermo Ríos purchased one of his instruments for professional use and featured this guitar on his Mel Bay instructional videos Vol. II & III
+The virtuoso flamenco guitarist Guillermo Ríos purchased one of Mr. Foye's instruments for professional use and featured this guitar on his Mel Bay instructional videos Vol. II & III